Sofía Vergara: Business ventures

 In 2011, it was announced that Vergara has designed a Kmart clothing line aimed at soccer moms.
 In 2011, Vergara was named the face of CoverGirl, with the first advertisements appearing in January 2012.
 In April 2011, she appeared in a Diet Pepsi commercial with David Beckham and another in January 2012.
 Also in 2011, she appeared in a number of commercials for Comcast's Xfinity brand and State Farm.
 In 2013, she signed endorsement contracts with Diet Pepsi, Rooms To Go, and the medicine Synthroid.
 Vergara launched a furniture line with Rooms To Go in 2013.
 She wanted to create well-made and affordable furniture, saying: "Everyone should be able to make their home look amazing and be proud of their home."
 In 2014, Vergara became a brand ambassador for the American anti-dandruff shampoo brand Head & Shoulders.

 In March 2017, she reached a settlement with Venus Concept for alleged improper use of her likeness, which Vergara said created the false impression that she endorsed their beauty products.
 She launched her first fragrance "Sofia by Sofia Vergara" in 2014 and has since released four more fragrances.
-In June 2023, Vergara launched the beauty brand Toty.
-The brand is named after her childhood nickname.
+In June 2023, Vergara launched the beauty brand Toty, after her childhood nickname.
+In 2024, Vergara launched Dios Mio!
+Coffee, a brand devoted to elevating female Colombian growers.